kongtest/athanhcong.github.com/_posts/2013-01-14-fight-the-corrupted.md

 Aaron's post even helps me understand the movie in a deeper level!

 The article explain what Batman and Harvey Dent is fighting for?
 The criminals, in a corrupted system!
-The 2 heroes using different ways to attack the unjustice: One out of law - Batman and one by using law.
-However, the political system they are fighting for is corrupted, Harvey Dent lost his soul, and became Two Face.
+The 2 heroes using different ways to attack the unjustice: One out of law - Batman and one by using law - Dent.
+However, the political system they are fighting for is corrupted.
+At the end Harvey Dent lost his soul, and became Two Face.
+Batman lived in sorrow for years.

 I understand what Aaron is fighting for, the justice in a corrupted system.
-And his story told me that, **it's not only in a movie**, like Batman, where drama and tragedy happens when people fight for justice. **In our real & very current life, there has people are fighting for justice, and tragedy is still happening.**
+And his story told me that, it's **not only in a movie**, like Batman, where drama and tragedy happens when people fight for justice. **In our real & very current life, there has people are fighting for justice, and tragedy is still happening.**

 Read more: